Indian Institute of Information Technology, Kottayam: History

 IIIT Kottayam was founded in 2015.
 In 2017, IIITK was declared as an Institute of National Importance by IIIT PPP Bill 2017.

 IIITK started its functioning in June, 2015 in Amal Jyothi College of Engineering, Kerala as its temporary campus under the mentorship of NIT Calicut.
 In December 2016, the mentorship of IIITK has been moved to IISER Thiruvananthapuram and the transit campus was shifted to Gulati Institute of Finance and Taxation (GIFT) campus at Thiruvananthapuram.
 IIITK started functioning in its permanent campus which was officially inaugurated by Shri Prakash Javadekar, Honorable Human Resource Minister on 20 February 2019 through video conferencing.

 The first mentor director of the institute was Sivaji Chakravorti, director of NIT Calicut.
 After the transfer of mentorship to IISER-TVM, Prof. V. Ramakrishnan became the mentor director of IIIT Kottayam.
-Since March 2019, Dr. Rajiv V. Dharaskar has been serving as the permanent director of the institute.
-M. Radhakrishnan is the registrar of the Institute.
+From March 2019 to October 2024, Dr. Rajiv V. Dharaskar served as the permanent director of the institute.
+In October 2024 Prof. Prasad Krishna, director of NIT Calicut, took additional charge as Director of the institute.
+M. Radhakrishnan is the registrar of the institute.